-This Chocolate Mint Julep– a chocolatey twist on the classic julep– is made with chocolate mint, a sweet and decadent herb.
+This Chocolate Mint Herb Recipe is a chocolatey twist on the classic mint julep, and is made with chocolate mint, a sweet and decadent herb.

 You can, of course, follow this recipe to make a traditional mint julep by using spearmint instead of chocolate mint.
 Chocolate mint tends to have smaller leaves, so for this cocktail I use 8-10 mint leaves per glass instead of the 5-6 you’d use for a traditional julep.

-Note: Any kind of mint will grow well.. pretty much anywhere you put it.
-Keep in mind that mint doesn’t share well with others- it’ll strangle out your other herbs, so it needs a pot of its own.
+Gardening Tip: Mint is invasive.
+When you plant it, keep in mind that mint doesn’t share well with others.
+Mint will strangle out your other herbs, so it needs a pot of its own.
 If you plant it in your yard, be prepared for it to take over the grass, so plant with care.

 Yields 1 cocktail